 🗓️ 11am–6am (Daily)

 Being more of a bar, Lokbulok serves wallet-friendly alcohol for you to wash down all the greasy skewers.
-You can find S$1.50 shots and if you order home delivery, they give free bottles of soju to pair with their 35 sticks bundle for S$35.
+You can find S$1.50 shots and if you order home delivery, they give a free bottle of soju to pair with their 35 sticks bundle for S$35.

 With a name like Dai Lou, you can expect them to be bosses at churning out lok lok.
-With over forty types of lok lok priced from just S$1, that is a pretty boss selection.
+With Cantonese-style zi char and over forty types of JB-style lok lok priced from just S$1, that is a pretty boss selection.
 Plus you can dip them in their 4 special sauces including Satay, Salted Egg Yolk, Sambal, and Thai Chilli.

 In addition to that, it’s situated in the swanky Marina Country Club so you can unwind in the serene sea breeze, surrounded by luxurious yachts, all the way until 2am.
-Probably one of the most scenic lok lok spots in Singapore.
+It’s probably one of the most scenic lok lok spots in Singapore.

 Meat on skewers is such a classic in Asia, almost every country has their own variation of it.
-Here at Satay LokLok, you get to experience skewers from BKK and Singapore along with JB Lok Lok.
+Here at Love You Thai LokLok, you get to experience skewers from Thailand along with traditional JB-style lok lok.

-If you’re not a fan of JB style lok lok, check out the first Malacca-style lok lok steamboat eatery in Singapore.
-Other than your typical deep-fried skewers there are also barbecue and steamboat options available to patrons.
+If you’re not a fan of JB-style lok lok, check out Malaysia Local Delights, Singapore’s first Malacca-style lok lok steamboat eatery which specialises in the beloved satay celup.
+Other than your typical deep-fried skewers, you can also find barbecue and steamboat options.

 Best of all, they serve everything ala carte buffet style along with free-flow fruits and ice cream.
-Wear a loose shirt, this is a place where you’d probably leave with a food baby.
+Wear a loose shirt — this is a place where you’ll probably leave with a food baby.

 📍 224 Tanjong Katong Rd, Singapore 437015